shmuel-raichman/dotfiles/README.md

 So whenever i use new computer or vm on regular base i just clone it to $HOME, source it and here i have my custom shell

 # PS1 Demo
+Note: this demo is not updated to latest changes
 <!-- [![asciicast](https://asciinema.org/a/elYkkn1lMWlrLpmvFE20YL5AT.svg)](https://asciinema.org/a/elYkkn1lMWlrLpmvFE20YL5AT) -->
 ![](https://github.com/smuel1414/dotfiles/blob/files/demo/dotfile-02.gif)